 What if employees want to come to work when they are legally required not to do so?

 In England, it is now an offence for an employer to knowingly allow staff (including agency workers) to come to work if they have been required to self-isolate because they have tested positive for Covid-19 or have been officially notified by NHS Test and Trace that they have been in contact with someone who has.

 There is also a legal requirement for both employees and agency workers to notify their employer that they are required to self-isolate and for how long.

 What is the position for employees who are clinically extremely vulnerable?

 People with certain specific conditions (set out in public health guidance) have been identified as clinically “extremely vulnerable” to coronavirus.
 These individuals are eligible for SSP if they are advised to shield, provided they have an up to date shielding notification letter and are unable to work from home.
 However, shielding has been paused in England with effect from 1 April 2021.
 The position as regards their entitlement to pay is now the same as for other clinically vulnerable individuals, as described below. .

 What about older people, people with respiratory conditions or other underlying health conditions but who are not classified as clinically extremely vulnerable?

+The government and NHS no longer provides any specific guidance for people who may be clinically vulnerable to coronavirus, but are not clinically “extremely” vulnerable (such as those with certain underlying health conditions or those over 70).
 There is no entitlement to SSP for employees who are clinically vulnerable if they decide to shield at home (unless they fall within one of the eligible categories for self-isolating or sick employees outlined above).

 What about pregnant employees who do not want to come to work because they are vulnerable?